experiandataquality/aperture-data-studio-sdk/README.md

 | build                   | Build the step property                             |

 #### Configure withOnValueChanged
 Since version 2.2.0, on-value-changed handler is added to all the step property types.
-The on-value-changed handler allows a step property to update the other step properties' value, when its value is been updated.
+The on-value-changed handler allows a step property to update another step property's value, when its own value is updated.

-This is necessary for scenario below.
-The step property `CUSTOM_2`'s allow values are depends on the step property `CUSTOM_1`'s value.
+This is necessary for the example scenario below.
+The step property `CUSTOM_2`'s allowed values depends on step property `CUSTOM_1`'s value.
 First, the user selects "1" for `CUSTOM_1`, AND "1b" for `CUSTOM_2`.
-Then, the user edit `CUSTOM_1`'s value to "2".
-The step property `CUSTOM_2`'s value will become invalid as the "1b" is not found in the new allow values ("2a", "2b").
-By configuring the on-value-changed on the `CUSTOM_1`, the invalid value of `CUSTOM_2` can be cleared.
+Then, the user edits `CUSTOM_1`'s value to "2".
+Step property `CUSTOM_2`'s value will become invalid as "1b" is not found in the new allowed values ("2a", "2b").
+By configuring the on-value-changed in `CUSTOM_1`, the invalid value of `CUSTOM_2` can be cleared.

 ``` java
 .addStepProperty(stepPropertyBuilder -> stepPropertyBuilder